 My commitment to the task of writing this history relates back to my earlier life.
 In 1960, aged seventeen I went to work at Le Court, the original Cheshire Home in Hampshire, where I discovered the benevolence of a 'caring charity' was not quite as I had been brought up to believe.
-A group of very insightful disabled people soon introduced me to their reality of the disability experience and this, I started to learn, was about being on the receiving end of a complex system of imposed restrictions and humiliations that went largely unrecognised.
+A group of very insightful disabled people soon introduced me to their reality of the disability experience and this, I started to learn, was about being on the receiving end of a complex system of imposed humiliations restrictions that went and largely unrecognised.